FAIRplus/the-fair-cookbook/content/recipes/interoperability/Storing text data in a knowledge graph.md

 ## Storing the results

 The final subject, relation, and object trios can be stored as either a labeled property graph or as an RDF graph.
-The guidelines to store the results as a neo4j labeled property graph are given here [https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754].
+The guidelines to store the results as a neo4j labeled property graph are given [here](https://towardsdatascience.com/extract-knowledge-from-text-end-to-end-information-extraction-pipeline-with-spacy-and-neo4j-502b2b1e0754).
 Here we will give an approach to store the results as an RDF graph by using rdflib library in python.

 Rdflib allows the creation of entities with known URIs with the URIRef command.
 Also, one can create a custom namespace with new entities and relations.